The King Kong: Between Cinephilia and Activism

 24 May - 7 Sep 2025

-This archive presentation, a collaboration between M HKA and the University of Antwerp (Master of Theatre and Film Studies), focuses on the unique role King Kong played in Antwerp’s cultural landscape.
-As part of the course Research Seminar in Film History, students reconstruct the history of King Kong’s film activities based on the rich DAF archive, which was donated to M HKA in 2023.
+This archival presentation — a collaboration between M HKA and the University of Antwerp’s Master’s programme in Theatre and Film Studies — highlights the unique role King Kong played in Antwerp’s cultural landscape.
+As part of the ‘Research Seminar in Film History’, students reconstruct the history of King Kong’s film programming, drawing on DAF’s extensive archive, which was donated to M HKA in 2023.
+The archive, which includes an extensive collection of film posters, offers new insights into the workings of the film house and sheds light on its social impact.

 Programme at De Cinema